dss-extensions/dss_capi/README.md

 - Currently not implemented:
     - `DSSEvents` from `DLL/ImplEvents.pas`: seems too dependent on COM.
     - `DSSProgress` from `DLL/ImplDSSProgress.pas`: would need a reimplementation depending on the target UI (GUI, text, headless, etc.)

-- Linux binaries are not yet available.
-For the time being, you need to build them yourself.

 ## Extra features